-MARITZA PEREZ-BECERRA is a multidisciplinary and multimedia Cuban artist working with Installation Art, Painting, Photography, Video, Mixed-Media and incorporating a broad range of everyday industrial and natural materials.
+MARITZA PEREZ-BECERRA is a multidisciplinary Cuban raised, Cuban/American artist working with Painting, Installation Art, Photography and Mixed-Media.
+Her work incorporating a broad range of industrial and natural materials.

-Her work explores the dynamics of power relations, meta-history and myths, mass migrations, and the non-linear continuity of memory and geography, people and places.
+Perez-Becerra engages in the dynamics of power relations, meta-history, myths and the non-linear continuity of memory and geography, people and places.

-She earned a MFA from San Francisco State University, and a BFA from the San Francisco Art Institute in California and studied at the Escuela de Artes Plasticas and the Arts Students League in San Juan Puerto, Rico .
+She earned a MFA from San Francisco State University, and a BFA from the San Francisco Art Institute both in California and studied at the Escuela de Artes Plasticas and the Arts Students League in San Juan Puerto, Rico.